sauparna/trecbox/README.txt

 ----------------------------------------------------------------------
 2. SPECIFICATION FILE FORMAT

-See exp.txt for a sample.
+See exp-ttr.txt for a sample.
 The format is similar to the settings file.
 (Note that, in the sample, variables have be repeated for better readability, otherwise, specifying a large number of models on one line looks clumsy.)